morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 ##### Synchronizer

 There is often a need for synchronization between L2 nodes to restore network status, so the L2 node includes a synchronizer to synchronize data with each other.
 The frequency and functionality of synchronization vary depending on the role used.
 For example, for an L2 node running a sequencer, it will first synchronize blocks among various sequencers to achieve consensus, and then synchronize blocks to full nodes.
-As for full nodes, other roles in the network such as validator and prover will synchronize blocks from the full node to complete their work.
+As for full nodes, other roles in the network, such as validator and prover, will synchronize blocks from the full node to complete their work.

 #### Batch Submitter